randosrandom/Space4AI/README.md

 ```bash
 cmake -DCMAKE_BUILD_TYPE=Debug -DPARALLELIZATION=ON -DSHARED=OFF ..
 ```
-Actually there are many other things you can set in *cmake*, such as the compiler to use, destinations and so on.
-Again, please refer to the original [documentation](https://cmake.org/cmake/help/latest/).
+For any other operation, please refer to the original [documentation](https://cmake.org/cmake/help/latest/).

 After you have generated the Makefile, you are ready to compile the library by doing:
 ```bash